Walter Blum

-Walter Blum (born September 28, 1934, in Brooklyn, New York) is a retired Hall of Fame jockey.
+Walter Blum (September 28, 1934 – March 14, 2024) was an American jockey who won 4,382 races in a 22-year career.
+Blum received the George Woolf Memorial Jockey Award for being the best jockey of 1964.
+He won the 1971 Belmont Stakes as the jockey of 34-1 long shot Pass Catcher, which prevented Canonero II from winning the Triple Crown.
+He was inducted into the International Jewish Sports Hall of Fame in 1986, and the following year into the United States Racing Hall of Fame.

 Riding career

-A horse racing fan from boyhood, in his teens Blum began working as a racetrack hotwalker.
-Despite being blind in his right eye from the age of two, when he fell off a toy horse, in 1953 he embarked on a career as a jockey, riding his first winner on July 29 at Saratoga Race Course.
+Blum was born on September 28, 1934, in Brooklyn, New York to Morris and Fay (Sieger) Blum.
+His father was a newspaper delivery man.
+A horse racing fan from boyhood, in his teens Blum began working as a racetrack hot walker.
+Despite being blind in his right eye from the age of two, when he fell off a toy horse, in 1953 at 19 years of age he embarked on a career as a jockey, riding his first winner on July 29 at Saratoga Race Course.
 During the better part of his 22-year career Blum rode mainly at East Coast tracks from New England to Florida and is one of only four jockeys to ever win six races on a single card at Monmouth Park.
+He won the Santa Anita Derby and the Florida Derby, and almost every major stakes race on the New York circuit, including the Whitney Handicap, Frizette Stakes, Prioress Stakes, Brooklyn Handicap, Metropolitan Handicap, Test Stakes, Beldame Stakes, Coaching Club American Oaks, and the Mother Goose Stakes.

-However, in the 1960s he rode seasonally at California tracks, notably winning the 1966 Santa Anita Derby, and he also dominated Chicago's summer racing circuit at Arlington Park.
+However, in the 1960s, he rode seasonally at California tracks, notably winning the 1966 Santa Anita Derby, and he also dominated Chicago's summer racing circuit at Arlington Park.